Cray-HPE/docs-csm/introduction/documentation_conventions.md

 <a name="typographic-conventions"></a>
 # Typographic Conventions

-TODO how do we handle these conventions from S-8000?

-Monospace Indicates program code, reserved words, library functions, command-line prompts, screen output, file/path names, and other software constructs.
+`This style` indicates program code, reserved words, library functions, command-line prompts, screen output, file/path names, and other software constructs.

-Monospaced Bold Indicates commands that must be entered on a command line or in response to an interactive prompt.

-Oblique or Italics Indicates user-supplied values in commands or syntax definitions.

-Proportional Bold Indicates a GUI Window, GUI element, cascading menu (Ctrl→Alt→Delete), or key strokes (press Enter).

 \ (backslash) At the end of a command line, indicates the Linux shell line continuation character (lines joined by a backslash are parsed as a single line).